pamsch/jasmine/README.md

 # jasmine
-A Hello World Program
+A Hello World Program.

-Jasmine tea is not connected to the Tea programming language.
+(Jasmine tea is not connected to the Tea programming language.)